yihong1120/YOLOv8-License-Plate-Insights/README.md

-# YOLOv8-License-Plate-Detection
+# YOLOv8-License-Plate-Insights

-This repository showcases an implementation of license plate recognition leveraging the YOLOv8 object detection algorithm.
-It aims to highlight the versatility of the YOLO architecture in addressing real-world scenarios like vehicle identification and traffic monitoring.
-Furthermore, the project has been augmented by integrating Google Cloud Platform (GCP) Vision AI for the purpose of Optical Character Recognition (OCR), enabling the accurate identification of license plate numbers.
+This repository demonstrates license plate recognition using the YOLOv8 object detection algorithm, showcasing the versatility of the YOLO architecture in real-world scenarios such as vehicle identification, traffic monitoring, and geospatial analysis.
+Additionally, the project integrates Google Cloud Platform (GCP) Vision AI for Optical Character Recognition (OCR), enabling accurate license plate identification while capturing crucial media capture data, including date, time, and geolocation.
+This metadata extraction enhances data understanding and supports applications like traffic analysis and location-based analytics.

+## Features

+* `License Plate Recognition`: Utilising YOLOv8, the project excels at identifying and extracting license plate numbers from images and videos.

+* `Media Capture Data`: Beyond license plate information, the project now retrieves essential media capture data, including the date, time, and geographical coordinates (latitude and longitude).
+This data enriches the analysis and extends the project's usability to various real-world applications.

 ## Setup